Leading Independent Hong Kong Law Firm

 Making a Report to the Police

-The Hong Kong police report, however, provides evidence of the cyber fraud and will be helpful in establishing the bona fides of the fraud should the victim advance a claim in court to recover the proceeds of the fraud (i.e. the monies transferred by the victim to the fraudster and what becomes of it).
+The Hong Kong police report, however, provides evidence of the cyber fraud and can be helpful in establishing the bona fides of the fraud should the victim advance a claim in court to recover the proceeds of the fraud (i.e. the monies transferred by the victim to the fraudster and what becomes of it).

 Action by the Police